kissmetrics/km-support/_posts/2013-05-16-technical-limitations.md

 ---
 layout: post
-title: Technical Limitations
+title: Technical Notes on Events and Properties
 categories: getting-started
 tags: [common_dev_pitfalls]
-summary: Consider these limitations as you are structuring your data and naming events and properties.
+summary: Have you ever wondered if Events are case sensitive?
+Or how many unique Property names you can have?
+This document has more information about the technical limitations related to how Events and Properties.
 ---
 * Table of Contents
 {:toc}